A Novel Unified Approach to Invariance for a Dynamical System: Conclusions

 \section{Conclusions}

-The study of invariant sets for dynamical systems is an important topic both for the theory and computational practice in control theory and numerical analysis.
-In this paper, we consider four convex sets as invariant set for both linear continuous and discrete systems, which have significant implementations in the real world problems.
-Specifically, four convex sets are polyhedra, polyhedral cones, ellipsoids, and Lorenz cones, all of which are extensively studied in optimization theory.
-Sufficient and necessary conditions under which a discrete or continuous system is invariant on each of these convex sets are presented in a general, and unified approach.
-We first consider discrete systems, followed by continuous systems.
-We develop the connection between discrete systems and continuous systems by using the forward or backward Euler methods.
-This paper not only presents the invariance conditions of the four convex sets for continuous and discrete systems by using simple proofs, but also establishes a framework, which may be used for other convex sets as invariant sets, to derive the invariance conditions for both continuous and discrete systems.
+Invariant sets are important both in the theory and for computational practice of dynamical systems.
+In this paper, we explore invariance conditions for four classic convex sets, for both linear discrete and continuous systems.
+In particular, these four convex sets are polyhedra, polyhedral cones, ellipsoids, and Lorenz cones, all of which have a wide range of applications in control theory.

+In this paper, we present a novel, simple and unified method to derive invariance conditions for linear dynamical systems.
+We first consider discrete systems, followed by continuous systems, since invariance conditions of the latter one are derived by using invariance condition of the former one.
+For discrete systems, we introduce the Theorems of Alternatives, i.e., Farkas lemma and \emph{S}-lemma, to derive invariance conditions.
+We also show that by applying the \emph{S}-lemma one can extend invariance conditions to any set represented by a quadratic inequality.
+The connection between discrete systems and continuous systems is built by using the forward or backward Euler methods, while the invariance is preserved with sufficiently small step size.
+Then we use elementary methods to derive invariance conditions for continuous systems.
+This paper not only presents invariance conditions of the four convex sets for continuous and discrete systems by using simple proofs, but also establishes a framework, which may be used for other convex sets as invariant sets, to derive invariance conditions for both continuous and discrete systems.

-We also show that by applying the S-lemma one can extend invariance conditions to any set represented by a quadratic inequality.
-Such sets include nonconvex and unbounded sets.
-The future research interests mainly focus on two directions.
-The first one is extending the results in our paper to nonlinear dynamical systems and other sets.
-The second one is exploring the applications of the results in our paper in control and other fields.
+Future research interests mainly focus on four directions.
+The first one is extending the results of this paper to nonlinear dynamical systems and more general sets.
+Some results on the extension to nonlinear system, one may refer to \cite{horv2016}.
+The second one is extending the study of invariant sets for discrete system on smooth manifold and on Lie groups, because discrete dynamical system has been extended to these more general settings \cite{fiori2, fiori1}.
+The third one is exploring the applications of the results in our paper in control and related fields.
+The fourth one is extending the invariance condition for partial differential equation and using other numerical methods, e.g., finite element method, finite difference method, adaptive time step methods, etc.